MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/client-health-checks.md

 <!--7B9F8FF6-EDF7-42CA-A67F-073A2E161C19-->

-The client uses Microsoft SQL Server Compact Edition (CE) to locally store information.
+The client uses a built-in version of SQL Server Compact Edition (CE) to locally store information.
 If this check fails, reinstall the Configuration Manager client to remediate.

 ### Verify WMI